Isaacs

 Isaacs hosts an older demographic, ranking in the top quartile nationwide

-The median age in Isaacs is 48 years, which is notably higher than the Australian Capital Territory's average of 35 years and also well above the national median of 38 years.
-Compared to the Australian Capital Territory average, the cohort aged 75-84 is over-represented in Isaacs at 13.2%, while those aged 25-34 are under-represented at 8.4%.
-The 75-84 age group concentration in Isaacs is well above the national figure of 6.0%.
-Between the 2021 Census and the present, the percentage of the population aged 75 to 84 has grown from 10.2% to 13.2%, while the 15-24 age group increased from 9.7% to 12.3%.
-Conversely, the 55-64 age cohort declined from 16.1% to 14.4%, and the 65-74 group dropped from 14.4% to 12.7%.
-Population forecasts for 2041 indicate significant demographic changes in Isaacs.
-The 85+ age cohort is projected to grow significantly, increasing by 44 people (an 85% rise) from 53 to 98.
-The aging population trend is evident, with those aged 65 and above comprising all of the projected growth.
-Conversely, the 0-4 and 45-54 age cohorts are expected to experience population declines.
+The median age in Isaacs is 48 years, notably exceeding the Australian Capital Territory's average of 35 years and also above the national median of 38 years.
+Compared to the Australian Capital Territory average, the 75-84 age cohort is over-represented at 13.2% locally, while the 25-34 year-olds are under-represented at 8.4%.
+The 75-84 concentration in Isaacs is well above the national figure of 6.0%.
+Between the 2021 Census and the present day, the 75 to 84 age group has grown from 10.2% to 13.2% of the population, while the 15 to 24 cohort increased from 9.7% to 12.3%.
+Conversely, the 55 to 64 cohort declined from 16.1% to 14.4%, and the 65 to 74 group dropped from 14.4% to 12.7%.
+Population forecasts for 2041 indicate substantial demographic changes in Isaacs, with the 85+ age cohort projected to grow significantly by 44 people (an increase of 85%) from 53 to 98.
+The aging population trend is clear, with those aged 65 and above comprising all of the projected growth.
+Conversely, the 0 to 4 and 45 to 54 age cohorts are expected to experience population declines.

 Frequently Asked Questions - Age